bytedance/neurst/examples/ctnmt/README.md

 ## Training the model

-1. Download our pre-processed BERT models and the corresponding vocabulary lists (will be released soon).
+1. Download our pre-processed BERT models and the corresponding vocabulary lists [here](http://sf3-ttcdn-tos.pstatp.com/obj/nlp-opensource/neurst/ctnmt/ctnmt.zip).
-- here we assume your BERT models are saved at /tmp/BERT_BASE/ and /tmp/BERT_LARGE/, your data is saved at /tmp/data/
+- we assume your BERT models are saved at /tmp/BERT_BASE/ and /tmp/BERT_LARGE/, your data is saved at /tmp/data/

 2. run the command: